scramjetorg/transform-hub/packages/load-check/README.md

 ## License and contributions

+This module is licensed under AGPL-3.0 license.

-This project is licensed dual licensed under the AGPL-3.0 and MIT licences.
+The Scramjet Transform Hub project is licensed dual licensed under the AGPL-3.0 and MIT licences.
 Parts of the project that are linked with your programs are MIT licensed, the rest is AGPL.

+## Contributions

 We accept valid contributions and we will be publishing a more specific project roadmap so contributors can propose features and also help us implement them.
 We kindly ask you that contributed commits are Signed-Off `git commit --sign-off`.

-We provide support for contributions via test cases.
-If you expect a certain type of workflow to be officially supported, please specify and implement a test case in `Gherkin` format in [`bdd` directory](./bdd).
+We provide support for contributors via test cases.
+If you expect a certain type of workflow to be officially supported, please specify and implement a test case in `Gherkin` format in [`bdd` directory](https://github.com/scramjetorg/transform-hub/tree/HEAD/packages/load-check/bdd) and include it in your pull request.

 ### Help wanted

 The project need's your help!
 There's lots of work to do and we have a lot of plans.
-If you want to help and be part of the Scramjet team, please reach out to us, [on slack](https://join.slack.com/t/scramjetframework/shared_invite/zt-bb16pluv-XlICrq5Khuhbq5beenP2Fg) or email us: [opensource@scramjet.org](opensource@scramjet.org).
+If you want to help and be part of the Scramjet team, please reach out to us, [on slack](https://join.slack.com/t/scramjetframework/shared_invite/zt-bb16pluv-XlICrq5Khuhbq5beenP2Fg) or email us: [opensource@scramjet.org](mailto:opensource@scramjet.org).

 ### Donation